jemiahlee/go-mailgun/README.md

 ```
 	message := mailgun.Message{
 		FromName:      "Foo From",
 		FromAddress:   "foo@fakedomaingoeshere.com",
-		ToAddress:   "bar@anotherfakedomainhere.com",
+		ToAddressList: []string{"bar@anotherfakedomainhere.com"},
 		Subject:       "test message",
 		Body:          "This is the body of the message.
 It's not very interesting.",
 	}

 	mg_client.Send(message)